CarolineCollins/Assignment-3-MSB1015/README.md

 for *parsing the SMILES and getting their JPlogP values*.

 ### What can you find in this repository?
-- `Query.r` reuseable, fully-documneted R code to send a query to Wikidata and create a .tsv file from the results
+- `Query.r` reuseable, fully-documented R code to send a query to Wikidata and create a .tsv file from the results
 - `printJPlogP.nf` nextflow code to get JPlogP values of molecules from .tsv file (documentation here in `README.md` )
 - `nextflow.config` nextflow configuration file.
 - `query_result.tsv` the result of the SPARQL query (run from R code).